 But what should you have?
 Here’s my list of the best investing apps for iPad.
 Plus, I include the download link for all of them, so if you’re looking at this article on your brand new iPad, you can easily download these apps!

 I’m a fan of StockTwits.
 If you’re not on StockTwits yet and you’re a trader or investor, you’re missing out on the real-time social media aspect of investing.
 This is the Twitter of investing, and it has thousands of people sharing thoughts on the market, sectors, and individual stocks.
 I wrote about this earlier in the week for Social Networks for Investing.

 Download: StockTwits for iPad

-StockWatch is the only paid app I have on here, and it's currently discounted for the holidays.
-This is the best app I've found for really keeping track of your portfolio, having great charts, and being able to really search out stocks in the market.
-There's lot of details able to be viewed on the charts, and lots of different sorting and research options for digging into individual securities.
+StockWatch is the only paid app I have on here, and it’s currently discounted for the holidays.
+This is the best app I’ve found for really keeping track of your portfolio, having great charts and being able to really search out stocks in the market.
+There are a lot of details able to be viewed on the charts, and lots of different sorting and research options for digging into individual securities.